mrlunchbox777/advent-of-code-2025/days/day9/README.md

 6. That answer was still too hight, tried again.
 7. Even with better example data it gave the same answer, I must have given bad instructions, trying again.
 8. I had it create a visualization to help debug, but it looks fine, like a square in a circle basically.
 I reviewed the original question and I think the way it's worded it might not want it to have any of the original points in the rectangle other than the corners.
 Asked it to update the code to reflect that.
+9. It's still giving the same answer (4629432496), it has also been throwing errors on the svg generation/parsing.
+Asked it to consider that my instructions might be wrong and to try again.

 TODO: summary of thoughts